Faculty

 Marilyn de Oliveira

-Assistant Principal Cello, Oregon Symphony
+Cello, Oregon Symphony

-Marilyn de Oliveira, Assistant Principal Cello of the Oregon Symphony, has been a PSE faculty member for five summers and with the Oregon Symphony since September 2009.
+Marilyn de Oliveira, cellist with the Oregon Symphony, has been a PSE faculty member for five summers and with the Oregon Symphony since September 2009.
 Prior to joining the Oregon Symphony, Marilyn was a member of the San Antonio Symphony for three seasons, during which she was both a member of the section and acting assistant principal.
 Before moving to San Antonio, Marilyn was a fellow of the New World Symphony in Miami, FL.
 While in Miami, she served as principal cellist during tours to Teatro Santa Cecilia in Rome and to Carnegie Hall, all under the direction of Michael Tilson Thomas.

 Since moving to the United States to pursue her musical career, Marilyn’s summer activities have included the Tanglewood Music Center (where she received the Karl Zeise Memorial Cello Prize), Spoleto Festival USA, the Kent/Blossom Music Center, the Youth Orchestra of the Americas and several European music festivals.
 She was also the Bronze Award Winner in the senior division of the 9th Annual Sphinx Competition in 2006.
 Marilyn received her Bachelor of Music degree from Indiana University under cellist Emilio Colon and her Master of Music degree at Rice University with Norman Fischer.
 Some of her live solo performances can be heard regularly on National Public Radio’s Performance Today.
 Marilyn is married to Oregon Symphony cellist Trevor Fitzpatrick and has a 1-year old daughter.
 She is also a founding member of local string quartet, Mousai Remix.